 The research team will rapidly review the evidence for effective PMH interventions within three key areas where knowledge gaps in the effectiveness of PMH interventions have been identified:

-1) Community Interventions targeting adults facing psychosocial adversity or crises, including debt, housing, job loss/insecurity and their impact on mental health
+- Community interventions targeting adults facing psychosocial adversity or crises, including debt, housing, job loss/insecurity and their impact on mental health

-We will conduct internet searches of policy documents, guidelines, LAs, third sector organisations to identify interventions and contact them to determine their model, target population, intervention content and known outcomes.
-We will also evaluate the provision and reach of these interventions against local mental health indices and measures of deprivation.
+Within each area, the research team will conduct internet searches of policy documents, guidelines, government services, and third sector organisations to identify programmes offered.
+The team will contact local authorities and staff at third sector organisations to get further details about the programme, where possible, including target population, intervention content, and known outcomes.
+Where possible, the team will evaluate the provision and reach of these interventions against local mental health indices and measures of deprivation.